 You may pay fines in person at any library circulation desk, by cash or check, or by mailing a check made to "The University of Pennsylvania" to Van Pelt Circulation, 3420 Walnut St., Philadelphia, PA 19104-6206.
 Please note your PennCard ID number and the words "Library fines" on the memo line of the check so that we can be sure to credit the correct account.

 The Van Pelt Library Circulation Desk also accepts Visa and MasterCard in person or over the phone at (215) 898-7566, Monday through Friday, 9am-8pm, or up to 30 minutes before closing.
 The library cannot accept card payments via phone.
 Please email us if you need to pay by card during the pandemic closure.

 How do lost item replacement charges work?

-Note: The actual replacement charge will be higher in cases of more valuable items; the fees above are minimums only.
-At the discretion of the Libraries, replacement copies of lost books, along with a $25 processing fee, may be accepted in lieu of replacement fees.
+At the discretion of the Libraries, replacement copies of lost books may be accepted in lieu of replacement fees.
 The fee for reprocessing replacement copies is now $10.
 To be accepted, replacement copies must be the same edition as the one that was lost.
 They must be new condition.
 Books that have been withdrawn from other libraries will not be accepted.
 Do not purchase a replacement copy before ensuring that it will be accepted by the Libraries.
 The owning library of the item being replaced reserve the right to reject, for any reason, any materials submitted for replacement.

 Please note: many of our BorrowDirect, E-ZBorrow and Interlibrary loan lending partners will not accept replacement copies.
 For these materials we are obligated to follow the rules of the owning institution.